TCCON/tccon-qc-plots/docs/source/pages/configuration.rst

 .. note::
-   If :file:`LiberationSans-Regular.ttf` is not available on your system, you will need to change this option to a valid TrueType font file, or the QC plots program will crash when it reaches this part.
+   If :file:`LiberationSans-Regular.ttf` is not available on your system, you will need to change this option to a valid TrueType font file, or set ``disable_info`` to ``true``.
+Otherwise the QC plots program will crash when it reaches this part.
 On Linux, fonts can usually be found under :file:`/usr/share/fonts`.

 * ``font_size`` (default = 30): size of the font used to write the plot number, name, etc. in the upper left corner of each page.